Types of Orders, & Custody and Escort Provisions

-- persuastion or other non-forceful methods did not succeed; or
+- persuasion or other non-forceful methods did not succeed; or

-- the authorised custodian or escort reasonably believes it would be futile or inappropriate to try alternative methods.
+- the authorized custodian or escort reasonably believes it would be futile or inappropriate to try alternative methods.

 Importantly, patients are to be given as little discomfort, and subjected to as little delay, as the circumstances reasonably allow.